 From a patient safety point of view, people were aware of being prescribed to within four hours and it meant the GP recommendations were no longer hand-written.
 This was tested with GPs and the feedback was excellent!”

 Helen continues: “It was quite extraordinary how easy the clinicians found using the new solution – they all said that the outpatient module was so easy to use.
 Before, consultants had always been reluctant to engage – but they all fed back that the solution was a lot more intuitive than they had expected.”

-Successful go-live with CMM’s EPMA in the Emergency Department
+Successful go-live with System C’s EPMA in the Emergency Department

 Helen says: “We initially wanted to roll out EPMA over two years ago – but this had been delayed amid concerns that it would slow down consultants in this pressurised environment – as our emergency department is constantly under pressure.
 We began work on interoperability with the GP clinical systems, starting with a simple scope then expanding.
 Now, using HL7 messages we can admit and discharge patients electronically to the ED and this is sent to CareFlow EPMA – enabling users to admit the patient in ED and later discharge them.